AhmedaCheick/JavascriptRecap/README.md

 ```
 <br>
 **Objects:** <br>
-Objects are a collection of properties seperated by commas.
+Objects are a collection of properties seperated by commas. <br>

 ```javascript
 let someObject = {
     "type": true,